Skip to main content

 Here are some suggestions:

-• Ask local real estate agents and check out real estate websites; some have sold properties lists.
+• Reach out to local real estate agents and survey real estate websites, some have sold properties lists.

-• Ask other listers, especially when looking for unique properties such as gravel pits.
+• Reach out to other listers, especially when looking for unique properties such as gravel pits.
+The

-• Check out the Northern New England Real Estate Network (MLS).
+• View sold properties on the Northern New England Real Estate Network (MLS).

-• Appraisers probably frequent your office – ask them for suggestions, as they usually have a good amount of comparable sales data.
+• Talk to appraisers as they usually have a good amount of comparable sales data.

 Please note: Some towns have assessment information and property record cards online.
 This can be a quick way to check out property features to see if they are similar to your subject property.